geosolutions-it/MapStore2/CONTRIBUTING.md

  * Pass the integration tests run automatically by the Travis Continuous Integration system.

  * Address a single issue or add a single item of functionality.
+(Start the pull request title with the addressed issues if in case)

  * Contain a clean history of small, incremental, logically separate commits, with no merge commits.